-Example: Flic Flak has the text "If the next card you defend with this turn is a card with combo, it gains +2 $\{d\}$.", which is a continuous effect that applies to the next card the player defends with.
-If the player declares two cards with the combo ability tag, they select which card the effect applies to.
+Example: Flic Flak has the text "If the next card you defend with this turn is a card with combo, it gains +2d".
+If a player declares two or more cards, they choose the order they become defending, and thus which of those cards Flic Flak's ability will apply to.